Virginia Maskell

-Biography
+Early life and education

 Virginia Maskell was born in Shepherd's Bush, London, daughter of William Eric Brands Maskell, of Little Down, Duncton, Sussex.
 After the outbreak of the Second World War, Maskell's family was evacuated to South Africa.
 After the war she returned to London and entered a convent school, where she developed an interest in acting.

+Career

 After attending drama school she featured in television roles, mainly playing demure young women in action series such as The Buccaneers and The Adventures of Robin Hood.

 Her film debut was a minor role for director Roy Boulting in Happy Is the Bride (1957), and then began switching between the theatre and the screen.
 In director Pat Jackson's comedy Virgin Island (US: Our Virgin Island, 1958), she appeared with John Cassavetes and Sidney Poitier.
 She gained a British Lion contract and appeared in The Man Upstairs (1958) and as an air hostess in Jet Storm (1959).

 She made an impact on the stage in Ronald Duncan's The Catalyst, a play that initially the Lord Chamberlain's office had found troubling.
 There were distinguished appearances in live TV drama.
 Soon she starred in Doctor in Love (1960), and as Peter Sellers's wife in Only Two Can Play (1962); Sellers was unconvinced she could manage a credible Welsh accent and asked for her dismissal, though it was suspected that his ulterior motive was to replace Maskell with Welsh-born actress Siân Phillips.

 She took a break from acting from 1962 to concentrate on her family, acted occasionally in TV series as Danger Man and The Prisoner, and returned after the birth of her second son to shoot Interlude (1968) in the summer of 1967.
 Interlude was released after she died, and she won a posthumous National Board of Review award and a BAFTA nomination for her work in the film.

 Maskell was also a poet and an artist.